 Make sure your traditional or digital photos last inside of the time capsule and for years beyond.
 Yes, you can use color photos as well as black & white photos.
 See Henry Wilhelm’s site for tips on films, paper, and ink (See his site at www.wilhelm-research.com).

 Use safe plastic sleeves to hold your photos (two per sleeve, back to back).
 Then place them into envelopes for storage inside of the time capsule.
 If fragile, use the recommended archival grade polypropylene fold locking sleeves.
 You can get a surprising number of single sheet documents into our 9x12 clear envelopes, too, and this style comes in other sizes.

 Today’s scrap-booking makers have demanded suppliers use the terms “acid free” and “archival.”
 But sometimes, manufacturers just put the wording on there and don’t guaranteed their products.
 If the product literature says the enclosure is archival, ask the supplier what he means by that.
 Does it pass the PAT Test?
 The PAT is a test for unstable photographic activity that can happen over a period of time in storage.
 The photo enclosures should pass that test.
 Ours do!
-For instance, our tissue passes the PAT test, our envelopes do, our photo sleeves do.
+For instance, all of our tissue passes the PAT test, our envelopes do, and our photo sleeves do, too.
 We use suppliers that guarantee that.
 So do we.

 Secret 5: Being kind to textiles & framed artwork